eleree/tinyjvm/README.md

 JVM Exit

 I have tested most examples of JVM.GO except jvmgo.book.ch09.ArrayClassTest.
-I do not test it because it depends on a similiar NATIVE Methods, I don't wanto repeat too much.
+I do not test it because it depends on a similiar NATIVE Method, I don't wan to repeat too much.